Georgi Kitanov: CSKA Sofia

 On 2 June 2016 Kitanov moved to CSKA Sofia for 3 years.
 After quickly establishing himself as the first choice goalkeeper, Kitanov lost his status as the primary custodian shortly after the arrival of Lithuanian Vytautas Černiauskas.
 He was sent on loan at Cherno More on 3 September 2018 until the end of the season.

 Astra Giurgiu

 On 19 June 2019, Kitanov signed a 3-year contract with Romanian Liga I side Astra Giurgiu.

+Fratria Varna

+On 17 June 2024, Kitanov joined to the newly promoted to Bulgarian Second League team Fratria.
+He become a regular starter until November, when he got an injury.
+On 12 December 2024 it was announced he reached agreement to leave the club as few First league teams were interested in him.

+Spartak Pleven

+On 9 March 2025, Kitanov joined Bulgarian Second League side Spartak Pleven.

 International career

 Under U21

 On 26 March 2016 Kitanov was in the starting lineup for the goalless draw with Wales U21.

 On 21 May 2016 Kitanov was in the starting lineup during the 0-1 defeat from France U21.

 Senior

 In November 2016 Kitanov received his first call-up to the senior Bulgaria squad for a match against Belarus.